22 Vegan Food Sources of Iron (+ Recipes!)

 5. What vitamins should vegans take?

-There are only two vitamins I think all vegans should take daily, vitamin B12 and vitamin D3.
+There are many nutrients of importance on a plant-based diet, such as calcium, iron, zinc, omega 3 fatty acids and fiber.
+However, there are only two vitamins I think all vegans should take daily, vitamin B12 and vitamin D3.
 B12 is only found naturally in animal source foods, although it is fortified in many vegan-friendly foods such as plant-based milk alternatives and nutritional yeast.
 Adults need 2.4mcg daily, which is easy to get from an inexpensive supplement.

 Vitamin D3 is necessary for ALL eaters, from birth, because our food supply is quite low in vitamin D. I recommend 1000IU in the brightest six months of the year (May – October for us in Canada) and 2000IU in the darkest six months of the year (November – April) as a safe and general recommendation.
 The best way to know how much vitamin D you should take is to have your doctor test your vitamin D levels so they can customize a dose based on your current vitamin D status and health profile.